vfillis/out-of-area-placements/README.md

 # Out of Area Placements in mental health services

 Every month patients are sent away from their home for mental health treatment because there are no local beds available for them.
-Inappropriate Out of Area Placements aren't going down despite the government's plan to eliminate them by 2020/21.
+Inappropriate Out of Area Placements aren't decreasing despite the government's plan to eliminate them by 2020/21.

 You can read the full story [here](https://vfillis.github.io/out-of-area-placements/).